This content was updated for accuracy and relevance on November 26th, 2020

 Ready to learn how to use essential oils to improve respiratory health?

-Diffusing your oil of choice in your home
+Diffusing your single oil or respiratory blend of choice in your home

 UsingRoll-On essential oils to apply it to your neck and throat

 - Using an aromatherapy inhaler to breathe in the aroma on the go